Landlord insurance explained

 Buy to let

-A property that you’ve bought (usually with a mortgage) with the intention of renting this property out as a source of income.
+A property that you’ve bought (usually with a mortgage) with the intention of renting it out as a source of income.

 Contents cover